xTheFreeZe/wiki.marwin/On-the-benefits-of-using-C-as-a-language-backend.md

 With all that said, I'm open to an alternative LLVM backend.
 It's good to have multiple implementations.

 Update:
-An LLVM backend is now developed by the community: https://github.com/vlang/v-llvm
+An alternative LLVM backend is now developed by the community: https://github.com/vlang/v-llvm